 See this post on Instagram

-Jumping from a bridge: forbidden and risky
+Jumping off a bridge: prohibited and risky

 See this post on Instagram

-Where to swim safely in Paris in 2025?
+Where to Swim Safely in Paris in 2025 ?

-Bassin de la Villette: open from July 5 to September 7, 2025.
+Bassin de la Villette : open from July 5 to September 7, 2025.

-Bassin des Récollets: open every Sunday from July 6 to August 31, 2025.
+Bassin des Récollets : open every Sunday from July 6 to August 31, 2025.

 These spacesThey are supervised by lifeguards, with the water quality regularly monitored.